pgibler/webrtc-go-spa/docs/TURN_DEPLOYMENT_GUIDE.md

 ## 7) Test WebRTC
 - Open the app in two browsers (ideally different networks), set `ICE_MODE=turn-only` temporarily, and confirm `relay` candidates appear and calls connect.
+- For STUN-only checks (no TURN fallback), set `ICE_MODE=stun-only` and verify only host/STUN candidates show up.
-- Remove `ICE_MODE` to return to STUN-first for normal use.
+- Use `ICE_MODE=stun-turn` or remove the env var to return to STUN+TURN for normal use.

 ## 8) Ops Notes
 - Keep TURN creds in sync with `user=` in `turnserver.conf` and app env.